Income

 A 17-year-old attends De Anza College part-time, works part-time at Macy's, and lives at home.
 Count the full amount of the college student's earnings in the CalFresh budget after allowing the 20% earned income deduction.

-Title IV work study earnings.
+Title IV work study earnings and other jobs.

 All earnings of a student under age 18 who is both: